com-480-data-visualization/VHXplore/README.md

 This project explores the evolution and diversity of programming languages through rich, interactive visualizations:

+- 📅 **Timeline**
-- 📅 Timeline – Trace when programming languages were created and discover who developed them and where.
+  Trace when programming languages were created and discover who developed them and where.

+- 📊 **Bar Graph**
-- 📊 Bar Graph – Compare languages by book count, paper count, and user base — switch views with a click.
+  Compare languages by book count, paper count, and user base — switch views with a click.

+- 🌍 **World Map**
-- 🌍 World Map – Hover over countries to see how many programming languages were developed there and explore the top 5 with their creators and institutions.
+  Hover over countries to see how many programming languages were developed there and explore the top 5 with their creators and institutions.

+- 🪐 **Planet View**
-- 🪐 Planet View – Discover the origins of programming language names and how they relate to mythology, people, or concepts.
+  Discover the origins of programming language names and how they relate to mythology, people, or concepts.

+- 🚀 **Performance Bar Graph**
-- 🏎️ Performance Bar Graph – Explore and compare the execution performance of different programming languages.
+  Explore and compare the execution performance of different programming languages.

+- 🏁 **Popularity Race**
-- 🏁 Popularity Race – Watch the dynamic race of programming languages as their popularity changes over time.
+  Watch the dynamic race of programming languages as their popularity changes over time.

 ## 📁 File Structure